-On Friday, February 26, teams will arrive at the Hilton Knoxville Airport for registration, photographs, social activities and dinner.
+On Friday, teams will arrive at the Hilton Knoxville Airport for registration, photographs, social activities, and dinner.
 Coaches will draw for the placement of their teams in the round-robin competition divisions.
 Teams will lodge at the Hilton Knoxville Airport overnight.
-The next morning teams will travel to the Pellissippi State Community College, Blount County Campus, near Friendsville (about 8-9 miles from the Hilton) for the competitions.
+On Saturday morning, teams will travel to the Pellissippi State Community College, Blount County Campus, near Friendsville (about 8-9 miles from the Hilton) for the competitions.

 The regional competition is played in a question-and-answer format in which two student teams attempt to answer toss-up and bonus questions.
 Teams are randomly placed in divisions and play against the teams within their division during the round-robin rounds.
 The top two teams in each division advance to the double-elimination rounds in the afternoon.

 - Each regional competition round is divided into two eight-minute halves with a two-minute break.

 - The first half begins as soon as the moderator begins the first toss-up question.
 Before reading the question, the moderator identifies:

 - whether it is a toss-up or bonus question